Safeguarding

 Health professionals are in a strong position to identify welfare needs or safeguarding concerns of individual children and where appropriate, provide support.
 This includes understanding risk factors, communicating effectively with children and families, liaising with other agencies, assessing needs and capacity, responding to those needs, and contributing to multiagency assessments and reviews.

-We are committed to achieving and maintaining compliance with national safeguarding children standards.
-This ensures all patients, including children, are cared for in a safe, secure and caring environment.
+Barking, Havering and Redbridge University Hospitals NHS Trust (BHRUT) is committed to achieving and maintaining compliance with national safeguarding children standards to ensure that all patients, including children, are cared for in a safe, secure and caring environment.

 This will be achieved through continuous monitoring, audit, review and quality improvement led by skilled and competent named professionals.
 They will be supported and challenged by the Trust’s Safeguarding Strategic and Assurance Group, Safeguarding Operational Group, Safeguarding Audit Group and the Trust Board.